Home

 Engine braking

-Using engine braking, you can slow the car without supplying fuel to the engine.
-Engine braking is much more energy efficient than using the foot brake.
+With engine braking, you can slow the car without any fuel being supplied to the engine.
+This is more energy-efficient than using the foot brake unnecessarily.

 Monitor both the tachometer and speedometer while engine braking